Tanya0xCyber/Skill_Horizon_Internship/Subdomains_Enumeration/README.md

 # Subdomain Enumeration

+This folder contains the work for the assignment:

+**Task:** Collect subdomains of any two targets using three different tools/scripts.

 This folder is all about finding **hidden subdomains** of target websites — a common first step in bug bounty and pentesting.
 I used a mix of tools to collect subdomains, generate new ones, and check which ones are actually alive.